Pacers end three-game skid with 139-133 OT win over Spurs

 SAN ANTONIO (AP) — Caris LeVert scored 26 points and the short-handed Indiana Pacers snapped a three-game losing streak with a 139-133 overtime victory over the San Antonio Spurs on Saturday night.

+“We just wanted to come out and try to just have fun with the game again,” LeVert said.
+“I feel like we were kind of letting the losses take away from the fact we get to play basketball for a living.
+I think today we got back to just having fun and it showed out there on the court.”

+Indiana had a season-high point total even with injuries sidelining Domantas Sabonis, Malcolm Brogdon and Jeremy Lamb.

 Aaron Holiday, Myles Turner and T.J.
-McConnell each had 18 points for Indiana.
-McConnell and Turner combined for 11 points in overtime for the Pacers, who were without Domantas Sabonis, Malcolm Brogdon and Jeremy Lamb.
+McConnell each had 18 points for the Pacers.
+McConnell and Turner combined for 11 points in overtime.

+The Spurs lost their second straight home game in overtime and are 2-6 in their nine-game homestand, which concludes Monday against the Cleveland Cavaliers.

+“We just can’t give up 139 points,” San Antonio coach Gregg Popovich said.
+“The 139 points killed us.
+End of story.”

 Spurs veteran DeMar DeRozan had 25 points for his 450th career game with at least 20 points.
 Dejounte Murray and Keldon Johnson each had 20 points and Derrick White added 18.